technologiestiftung/berlingaertnert_senmvku_masterportal/README.md

 ## Data

-Some of the datasets will soon be available as open data.
+The datasets will soon be available as open data.

 ## Contributors